What is intertrigo?

 Investigations may be necessary to determine the cause of intertrigo.

-- A swab for microscopy and culture of micro-organisms (bacteria)
+- A swab for microscopy and culture of bacteria (microbiology)

-- A biopsy may be performed if the skin condition is unusual or fails to respond to treatment.
+- A skin biopsy may be performed for histopathology if the skin condition is unusual or fails to respond to treatment.

 What is the treatment for intertrigo?